-When you are working to build your own network keep in mind that the top bloggers get tons of emails, tweets, comments, and messages on a daily basis.
-That doesn’t mean that you should never reach out to A-listers, but keep in mind that in many cases you won’t get response because they simply don’t have the time to respond to everyone.
-But if you focus on smaller bloggers you’ll be able to make connections much easier.
+When you are working to build your network, keep in mind that the top bloggers get tons of emails, tweets, comments, and messages daily.
+That doesn’t mean that you should never reach out to A-listers, but keep in mind that in many cases, you won’t get a response because they don’t have the time to respond to everyone.
+But if you focus on smaller bloggers, you’ll be able to make connections much easier.

 3. Don’t Rely on Other Blogs for Content Ideas

 Every blogger needs ideas for new content.

 Most bloggers turn to other blogs when they’re looking for ideas.

 This can involve browsing other blogs or checking Pinterest boards to see what topics you could write about.